1. What is a djembe?

 A typical ensemble contains one soloist, one or two accompanying djembe and from one to three dundun players.
 It is often accompanied by dancers and hand clapping.

 The bass drums, or dundun, are usually played with sticks and provide the core structure of the rhythm.
-There are 3 types of bass drum that range in size and pitch.
-They are the doundounba, the sangban and the kenkeni.

 The djembe accompanists each play different rhythms alongside the bass drum to complete the basic song.
 The soloist introduces the song, accents the beats, controls the tempo and plays solo pieces over the rhythm provided.